MicahElliott/QWERkey/README.md

    press two keys with a single pinky.
 Flat keyboards make this harder

-2. A narrow, three-key wide spacebar, saving the thumbs from reaching under too far, enabling the use of five thumb keys (space, supers, metas)
+2. A narrow spacebar, saving the thumbs from reaching under too far, enabling the use of five thumb keys (space, supers, metas)

-3. Pure clickety-clackety joy
+3. Pure clickety-clackety, tactile joy

 Pictured above (with the green lines) is a Japanese keyboard.
 You can find them on Amazon for $30-70.
 It can be used identically to a US